 Flight recorders have long been perceived as heavy and expensive equipment reserved for accident investigators.
-However, cheap and lightweight flight recorders can be installed on small aircraft and bring valuable safety benefits.
+However, cheap and lightweight recording systems can be voluntarily installed on small aircraft and they bring valuable safety benefits.

 This article focuses on the benefit of such equipment for owners and operators of light helicopters and supports two objectives: